umbraco/UmbracoDocs/10/umbraco-deploy/getting-started/cicd-pipeline/ci-cd-github-actions.md

 1. Save the workflow.

-The website and the Github repository are now connected.
+The website and the GitHub repository are now connected.

-If we go back to the Github repository we can see that a new folder have been created called Workflows:
+If we go back to the GitHub repository we can see that a new folder have been created called Workflows:

 ![Workflows](../../../../10/umbraco-deploy/installing-deploy/images/workflows.png)